 We both wheeled on him, and in chorus said, “Shut up, Beau.”

 The night only went downhill from there.
 Everyone was in a pissy mood.
-Me, Lucy, the cook, Chris, the entire rest of the kitchen staff.
-All of the patrons.
+Me, Lucy, the cook, Chris, the entire rest of his kitchen staff, and all of the patrons.
 It was easily the worst shift I had ever worked.
 The meat was overdone.
 The salad dressing was too thick.
 The coffee was too bitter.
 The service was too slow.
 Lucy sniped at me throughout all of this, and for once, I gave it right back to her.
 In between our bitching, Chris bellowed from the kitchen that we weren’t picking up the orders fast enough.
 And if the patrons weren’t complaining to us about the food, they were arguing with people at the next table over about some grievance they had with them from years before.

 I half-expected a brawl to break out.
 I’d never seen so many people so angry.
 It was bizarre.
 The storms had cleared off sometime during mid-afternoon, and the air outside was cooler and a little less humid.
 Usually when the weather broke like this, people were happy.
-They wanted to kick back their heels and celebrate, not kick back their heels and hoof stomp someone.
+They wanted to kick back their heels and celebrate, not kick back their heels to hoof stomp someone.

 That left no excuse for what was happening beside crowd mentality.
 I had read about mobs before.
 All it took was a few instigators, just a couple of people to rile up the rest, and the mood could turn.
 That must have been what happened.
 Lucy and I had been the catalyst.

 With this in mind, I did my damndest to try and turn the tide.
 I stopped snapping at Lucy and Chris.
 I tried being my nicest self to the customers.
 I even apologized to Beau.
 It didn’t work.
 If anything, it was like the other people in the diner smelled blood in the water and swam in for the kill.
 By the time midnight rolled around and the last of our patrons left, I was so wrung out that I was close to tears.